![]() |

 | Tudor-style arches at Hatley Castle, designed by architect Samuel Maclure |

-The arch as a device over inset shelving reinforces Tudor-era continuity, but once again, not as functional replication.
-In fact, taking advantage of the wall cavity to create inset shelving is actually very California, adding an American Arts and Crafts touch to the bungalow.
+The arch as a device over inset shelving reinforces Tudor-era continuity, but again, not as functional replication.
+In fact, taking advantage of the wall cavity to create inset shelving is actually very California, adding another American Arts and Crafts touch to the bungalow.
 These arches gesture in the direction of Tudor without literally trying to copy what would have been done in that era (pictures below).

 | Tudor arch above inset shelving, dining room |